jbirddog/blue/README.md

 #bye
 ```

-Running `./bin/btv < obj/lib/bc/view/ops.bo` will show how each opcode is displayed.
-This is also an example of higher level Blue code.

 ## Forth Data Structures

 Blue has a `dictionary` that can hold up to 256 entries.
 Each entry associates the address of the current location